unifhy-org/unifhy/docs/_sources/contributors/development.rst.txt

                            calendar year).
    ======================  ====================================================

+The framework gives the inputs as keyword arguments to the component `run` method.
+They are given as arrays of the same shape as the component space domain.

 .. rubric:: Outputs

-The outputs correspond to the variables computed by the component and of potential interest to the component users.
+The outputs correspond to the variables computed by the component that you want the component users to be able to record.
 The outputs exclude those variables already included in the fixed interface, i.e. outwards (see :ref:`Fig. 2<fig_transfers>`).
+The component users will always be able to record the component outwards and the component states they would like, component outputs offer you the possibility to add more variables to their list of recordable variables.

+Any output returned must be a `numpy.ndarray` of the same shape as the component space domain.
+The output name used in the returned dictionary can differ from the Python variable pointing to the array.

 .. rubric:: States